Monsters University: Marketing

-On October 8, 2012, Pixar revealed a fully functional website for Monsters University, complete with information about admissions, academic and campus life, and a campus store to purchase MU apparel.
+On October 8, 2012, Pixar revealed a fully functional website for Monsters University, complete information about admissions, academic and campus life, and a campus store to purchase MU apparel.
 On April 1, 2013, the website was styled to appear as though a rival college, Fear Tech, had hacked and vandalized it.
 The first television commercial for the film was aired during the 2013 Rose Bowl Game, parodying advertisements for participating schools that are shown during college football telecasts.
 From June 27 until July 11, 2013, Disney's online game Club Penguin hosted a Monsters University Takeover event to promote the film.
 Players could dress up as their favorite monsters and take part in the Scare Games.

 Home media

 Monsters University was released by Walt Disney Studios Home Entertainment on Blu-ray, 3D Blu-ray, DVD, digital copy, and on demand on October 29, 2013.
 It was accompanied by The Blue Umbrella, Pixar's short film which played alongside the film in theaters.
+Its home video sales earned a revenue of $111 million with 5.5 million copies sold, making it the fourth best-selling title of 2013.
 Monsters University was released on 4K Blu-ray on March 3, 2020.

 Reception

 Box office

 Monsters University grossed $268.5 million in the United States and Canada and $475.1 million in other countries, for a worldwide total of $743.6 million.
 Calculating in all expenses, Deadline Hollywood estimated that the film made a profit of $179.8 million.

-It became the 53rd highest-grossing film of all time, the 11th highest-grossing animated film all time, the seventh-highest-grossing 2013 film, and the third-highest-grossing Pixar film.
+It became the 53rd highest-grossing film of all time, the 11th highest-grossing animated film of all time, the seventh-highest-grossing 2013 film, and the third-highest-grossing Pixar film.
 The film earned $136.9 million worldwide on its opening weekend.
 Disney declined to provide a budget for the film; Entertainment Weekly speculated that it was higher than that of Brave ($185 million), mainly because of the high cost of John Goodman and Billy Crystal reprising their roles.
 Shockya and EOnline reported the budget to be $200 million—on par with previous Pixar films.